 Both my sister and I were born and raised in Hong Kong.
-This has had an influence on some of our decor and crafting choices.
+This has influenced some of our decors and crafting choices.
 I made some Chinese paper lanterns for the Chinese New Year.
 In my garden, I have some upcycled tin can faux Ming vases.
 My upcycled craft cupboard is also in a Chinoise style.

-I also love hexagon crafts and DIYs, so this cushion fitted right in.
+I love hexagon crafts and DIYs, so this cushion fits right in.

 How to Make A Hexagon Patchwork Cushion/Pillow